 The dative case, like the accusative, has a set number of prepositions that are only dative: aus, außer, bei, mit, nach, seit, von, and zu.

-Further, the personal pronouns change from accusative to dative as seen below:
+Further, the personal pronouns change from accusative to dative as seen in our German cases chart below: